-Jamini, when Indian art de vivre meets French elegance
+Jamini, when Indian art of living meets French elegance

 Jamini by Usha Bora